-- Leasing Bonus- To provide Housing Providers an incentive upon execution of a HAP contract. - Holding Fee- To reserve a specific rental unit while the request for tenancy approval (RFTA) is being processed.
+- Leasing Bonus- To provide Housing Providers an incentive upon execution of a HAP contract. - Holding Fee- To reserve a specific rental unit while the RFTA is being processed.

 The changes to the Housing Provider Incentive activity support the MTW objective of housing choice by incentivizing Housing Providers to participate in the HCV Program thereby increasing the number of units available to families.